 Chronic Hepatitis B

-Adefovir Dipivoxil Tablets is not recommended for use in children less than 12 years of age.
+Adefovir Dipivoxil tablets are not recommended for use in children less than 12 years of age.

-Significantly increased drug exposures were seen when Adefovir Dipivoxil Tablets was administered to adult patients with renal impairment [See Warnings and Precautions (5.2) and Clinical Pharmacology (12.3)].
-Therefore, the dosing interval of Adefovir Dipivoxil Tablets should be adjusted in adult patients with baseline creatinine clearance less than 50 mL per minute using the following suggested guidelines (see Table 1).
+Significantly increased drug exposures were seen when Adefovir Dipivoxil tablets were administered to adult patients with renal impairment [See Warnings and Precautions (5.2) and Clinical Pharmacology (12.3)].
+Therefore, the dosing interval of Adefovir Dipivoxil tablets should be adjusted in adult patients with baseline creatinine clearance less than 50 mL per minute using the following suggested guidelines (See Table 1).
 The safety and effectiveness of these dosing interval adjustment guidelines have not been clinically evaluated.